Sandbox: Annoying Video Game Helper

 Mayor: Oooh, darn fairy!

 - The owl, by the way, is one Kaepora Gaebora.
 Unique in that he only shows up around three or four times, and that he's not of the "Hey Listen!" variety.
 He's annoying solely on the fact that his dialogues - which activate when you walk by certain places, whether you want them to or not - consist of tens of screens that you'll cycle through four or five times because mashing the A button to advance the dialogue quicker (which doesn't always work!) results in him reaching the end and giving a "would you like me to repeat that?", which you immediately accept because you've been mashing said A button!
 (Oh, everybody in the game but him defaults to "no" when it comes to asking if you want them to repeat.)
-At least his music is cool.
+At least his music is cool, and his dialogue can be mostly skipped entirely by pressing B past a certain point.

 - This is referenced in Skyward Sword.
 A certain gossip stone found late in the game will give you a simple explanation of what your current goal is and then ask if you'd like it to repeat that.
 Say yes and it will loop endlessly.
 Say no and the stone will respond with "Rumor has it that you're some kind of genius who remembers things perfectly the first time you hear them."